sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-gsoc-25-Nikhil-Bhatt-week07.md

 ## Next Week's Roadmap
 - Begin work on downloading and sharing of projects.
-- Conceptualise creating pull requests and an option to see them in musicblocks
+- Conceptualise creating pull requests and an option to see them Music Blocks.
-- Discuss on working on multiple projects simultaneously
+- Discuss on working on multiple projects simultaneously.

 ---